 Picturing to Learn

-"Makes you want to go back and take biology," commented Charles Gibson, anchor of the ABC World News, after the national news show aired a story about The Inner Life of the Cell.
+"Makes you want to go back and take biology," commented Charles Gibson, anchor of the ABC World News, after the national news show aired a story about The Inner Life of the Cell (video linked in righthand column).
 "Inner Life," as it is referred to by its creators, is a knockout science animation unlike any other one sees these days, at least those produced for undergraduate education.
 The eight-minute piece was funded by a grant from the Howard Hughes Medical Institute (HHMI) to Robert Lue, who directs life sciences education at Harvard.